 Your brain sets your body clock by the hours of daylight.
-One theory is that if you experience SAD, this part of your brain isn't working in the same way.
+One theory is that if you experience SAD in the winter, this part of your brain isn't working in the same way.

 We all have different experiences of particular seasons and types of weather.
 You might feel particularly uncomfortable in hotter or colder temperatures, which could contribute to you developing depression (or any existing depression worsening) at those times.

-This information was published in February 2019.
-We will revise it in 2022.
+This information was published in April 2022.
+We will revise it in 2025.

 If you want to reproduce this content, see our permissions and licensing page.